ilap/pinenacl-dart/README.md

 - [x] Add Ed25519 to X25519 function, to allow Ed25519 to be used in authenticated encryption too, see note below.
 - [ ] Refactor hashers to have some similar methods such: init(), update(), finalize() etc.
-- [ ] Refactor key derivation function to be able to use diff `hmac`s.
+- [x] Refactor key derivation function to be able to use diff `hmac`s.
+- [x] Optimise `SHA-256` for faster execution.
+Done 5 time faster now 0.41 sec instead of 3.1 sec for 256K iterations.
+- [ ] Optimise `SHA-512` for faster execution.
+- [x] Add some benchmark files.
+- [ ] **IMPORTANT**. refactor, rewrite source code for security auditing.

 Note: `Ed25519` keys that are used only for digital signatures (EdDSA), can be converted to `Curve25519/X25519` key (that is used only for authenticated encryption i.e.